-Allergies that commonly affect dogs include dog skin allergies (canine atopic dermatitis), dog flea allergies (flea allergy dermatitis), contact dermatitis, and dog food allergies.
+Common dog allergies include skin allergies (canine atopic dermatitis), flea allergies (flea allergy dermatitis), contact dermatitis, and dog food allergies.
 It is essential that dog parents learn about the different forms of canine allergies; why dogs develop allergy symptoms; and what treatment options are available.

 Is your dog constantly scratching, chewing, and licking?
 If so, there is a possibility that he may be suffering from some form of allergy.